kohana/database/guide/database/config.md

 :  Connections can be named anything you want, but you should always have at least one connection called "default".

 DATABASE_TYPE
 :  One of the installed database drivers.
 Kohana comes with "mysql" and "pdo" drivers.
+Drivers must extend the Database class.

 CONNECTION_ARRAY
 :  Specific driver options for connecting to your database.
 (Driver options are explained [below](#connection-settings).)

 TABLE_PREFIX
 :  Prefix that will be added to all table names by the [query builder](#query_building).
+Prepared statements will **not** use the table prefix.

 QUERY_PROFILING
 :  Enables [profiling](../kohana/profiling) of database queries.
 This is useful for seeing how many queries each page is using, and which are taking the longest.
 You must enable the profiler the view these stats.